System know-how for high efficiency roll-outs

 ATO – the key technology for optimising energy efficiency and maximising line capacity

 Automatic train operation (ATO) extends the possibilities for increasing the capacity on the track.
-In conjunction with ETCS and central planning systems (traffic management system), highly automated driving operations in open networks will be implemented in future.
+In conjunction with ETCS and central planning systems (TMS), highly automated driving operations in open networks will be implemented in future.
 ATO is constantly being further developed and ultimately forms the basis for fully automated driving operations.
 ATO contributes to sustainably improving energy efficiency and maximising line capacity without additional tracks.

 Thanks to their extensive expertise in all project phases from digital lighthouse projects such as the Digital S-Bahn Hamburg and Digital node Stuttgart, the ATO expert teams at NEXTRAIL have superb expertise in implementing automated driving operations with ATO over ETCS GoA 2 in regular operation.